DIG-Kaust/DeepPrecs/README.md

 ![LOGO](https://github.com/DIG-Kaust/DeepPrecs/blob/main/logo.png)

-``deepprecs`` is a Python library aimed at providing the fundamental building blocks to solve Inverse Problems with the aid of Deep Preconditioners. ``deepprecs`` are implemented on top of Pytorch-Lightning (for network training) and PyLops (for physical operators).
+``deepprecs`` is a Python library aimed at providing the fundamental building blocks to solve Inverse Problems with the aid of Deep Preconditioners: this library is implemented on top of Pytorch-Lightning (for network training) and PyLops (for physical operators).

 For more details refer to the accompanying paper: **Deep Preconditioners and their application to seismic wavefield processing -